Hollis B. Akins

 Austin, TX 78712

 Welcome!
-I am a first-year Ph.D. student at the University of Texas at Austin working with Prof. Caitlin Casey on high-redshift galaxy evolution.
+I am a third-year Ph.D. student at the University of Texas at Austin working with Prof. Caitlin Casey on high-redshift galaxy evolution.
 In particular, I study the massive galaxies in the epoch of reionization, a period of major phase change in the first billion years of the universe.
 I focus in particular on the dust-obscured universe using major telescopes including JWST and ALMA, and I’m a member of the COSMOS-Web and CEERS collaborations.

 I completed my Bachelors in Physics at Grinnell College in rural Iowa, surrounded by corn-fields and fueled by small-town coffee.
 While there I studied the evolution of the smallest galaxies in the local universe using hydrodynamic simulations as part of the N-Body Shop collaboration.
 I’ve also previously studied the color evolution of massive galaxies using the SIMBA cosmological simulations.

-This page will be a home for updates about my research projects, publications, growth as a scientist.
+This page will be a home for updates about my research projects, publications, and growth as a scientist.
 Follow the links below to learn more.

 news